Chronic UTI

 Urinary Tract Infections (UTI) in Women

-Women who experience frequent Urinary Tract Infections (UTIs), an infection in any part of the urinary system but most often in the bladder and urethra, know the discomfort of the painful burning, urge, and pelvic discomfort associated with them.
+Women who experience Urinary Tract Infections (UTIs), an infection in any part of the urinary system but most often in the bladder and urethra, know the symptoms of painful burning, urge, and pelvic discomfort associated with them.

-While occasional UTIs are not uncommon in women and can be treated with a dose of antibiotics, frequent infections should be discussed with your urologist.
+While occasional UTIs are common in women (1 in 5 women will experience a UTI at some point) and can be treated with a dose of antibiotics, frequent infections should be discussed with your urologist.

 Treating Recurrent UTIs

-Your doctor will start with a medical workup to ensure nothing in the bladder is causing infection, and may also order diagnostic tests such as an ultrasound, CT scan, cystoscopy, or urine culture.
+Your doctor will start with a medical workup to ensure nothing in the underlying urinary tract is causing infection, and may also order diagnostic tests such as an ultrasound, CT scan, or cystoscopy.

 - UTIs in younger women are typically associated with sexual intercourse.
 Your doctor may prescribe antibiotics to take before and after intercourse to prevent recurring infection